Natural Bar Soap – The Mystery Revealed

 Besides, I have noticed a correlation between decreasing the amount of toxic chemicals around me and improvement of my health.
 Thus, I no longer have Hashimoto’s Thyroiditis and am on the way to recovery from Addison’s autoimmune disease.
 Feel free to read my posts about my journey to health: Can Breast Implants Cause Autoimmune Diseases and My Health Update After Explant Surgery.
 Note, I have been working closely with doctors and do not recommend you follow my steps without consulting your doctor.

 What helped me understand soap ingredients was learning about the soap making process.
-Specifically, soap is made by saponifying a fat or an oil with an alkali, aka lye.
-(In essence, these are castile soap ingredients.)
+Specifically, they make soap by saponifying some kind of fat or oil with an alkali, aka lye.
+In the case of castile soap, it is olive oil.
 Typically, an alkali is either sodium hydroxide (for bar soap) or potassium hydroxide (for liquid soap).
 So, saponification is a process in which alkali diluted with water goes into reaction with animal fat or plant oil.
 The end products are soap and glycerin.

 Although no unreacted lye remains in the final product, soaps technically cannot have an organic certification, because alkalis, including lye, are chemicals.
 Even so, soap made through the process of saponification is as close to “natural” as can be.